-- This mechanism (R2, R3 and R4 or R2 and R5) is consistent with the partial regen-5 eration of reactivity that we observe when the oxidized alumina films are placed in the ozone-free chamber.
+This mechanism (R1, R2 and R3 or R1 and R4) is consistent with the partial regeneration of reactivity that we observe when the oxidized alumina films are placed in the ozone-free chamber.
 It is also consistent with the observations that some degree of catalytic ozone destruction occurs.
 In particular, for there to be catalytic activity there must be a certain degree of active site regeneration during the timescale of the experiment.
-At this point, we are not able to assess what affects the rate of reactivity 10 regeneration.
-Li and Oyama (1998) report that the energy of desorption of O2 (R4) in- - creases with decreasing surface coverage.
+At this point, we are not able to assess what affects the rate of reactivity regeneration.
+Li and Oyama (1998) report that the energy of desorption of O_2 (R3) increases with decreasing surface coverage.
 Thus as more O_2 desorbs from the mineral oxide surface, it will become increasingly more difficult for successive O_2 molecules to desorb and regenerate the surface reactivity.
-This could explain why we only see - 15 partial regeneration of our alumina surfaces after a few days of isolation in the purged environment.
+This could explain why we only see partial regeneration of our alumina surfaces after a few days of isolation in the purged environment.

-4. Conclusions and atmospheric implications
+4 Conclusions and atmospheric implications

-Our findings are in full support of previous investigations that there is an efficient loss process for ozone on alumina surfaces that can occur with gas-surface reaction probabilities similar to those required to make this chemistry a significant loss process for ozone in dust clouds (Usher et al., 2003).
-In particular, in the study of Dentener et
+Our findings are in full support of previous investigations of the chemical interaction between ozone and alumina surfaces.
+There is an efficient loss process for ozone on alumina surfaces that can occur with gas-surface reaction probabilities similar to those required to make this chemistry a significant loss process for ozone in dust clouds (Usher et al., 2003a).
+In particular, in the study of Dentener et al. (1996), it was concluded that reaction probabilities of roughly 10^{-5} were needed for this heterogeneous process to represent an important ozone sink.
+We note that for atmospheric ozone mixing ratios of tens of ppb, the initial uptake coefficients we infer from our studies (Fig. 6) are at least this large.